wazo-platform/wazo-doc/source/system/proxy.rst

 dhcp-update
 ===========

-*This step is needed if you use the DHCP server of the XiVO.
+*This step is needed if you use the DHCP server of the Wazo.
 Otherwise the DHCP configuration won't be correct.*

 Proxy information is set via the :file:`/etc/xivo/dhcpd-update.conf` file.